christopherandrade1/NetworkTrafficAnalysis/README.md

 <br />
 <br />

-Start a packet capture on an ethernet port and save it to file: <br/>
+Started a packet capture on an ethernet port and saved it to a file: <br/>

 - The wired interface includes the ethernet packet capture, which begins with ‘en’ in Wireshark
 - The Wireshark app includes controls to start packet capture, stop capture, save the packets to a file, and load the capture file